t1modo/RemindMe/README.md

 - **React Native**: A JavaScript framework for building cross-platform mobile apps.
 - **Expo**: A set of tools for React Native that simplifies development, testing, and deployment.
-- **MongoDB**: A NoSQL database for storing user data and assignments.
+- **Firebase**: A comprehensive backend platform for storing user data and assignments, enabling real-time data synchronization and secure account management.